 Once the CAOs that are linked to cold pools were identified for each climate region, cold pools that are associated with TPVs were determined for the 1979–2015 period.
 In order to determine which cold pools are associated with TPVs, the centers of the cold pools and TPVs were required to be located within a 750-km distance of one another for at least two consecutive days.
 These criteria help ensure that there is both spatial and temporal overlap between the cold pools and TPVs, and thus help ensure that the cold pools and TPVs are associated with one another.
 Once it was determined which cold pools are associated with TPVs, a 1979–2015 climatology of CAOs that are linked to cold pools associated with TPVs was determined for each climate region in the central and eastern U.S. Figure 2.3 illustrates that the cold pool linked to the 19–24 January 1985 CAO is also associated with a TPV.
 At 1200 UTC 20 January 1985, a circle of radius 750 km surrounding the TPV center (TPV shown in Fig. 2.3a) encapsulates the cold pool center (cold pool shown in Fig. 2.3b).
-In addition, the cold pool center was identified to be located within a 750-km radius circle surrounding the TPV center for at least two consecutive days (not shown).also identified as experiencing a CAO that is linked to a cold pool associated with a TPV.
+In addition, the cold pool center was identified to be located within a 750-km radius circle surrounding the TPV center for at least two consecutive days (not shown).
+As discussed earlier for this cold pool, the Central, Northeast, South, and Southeast climate regions are identified as experiencing a CAO linked to a cold pool.
+Given, that this cold pool is associated with a TPV, the Central, Northeast, South, and Southeast climate regions are also identified as experiencing a CAO that is linked to a cold pool associated with a TPV.

-Other distance thresholds between the centers of the TPVs and cold pools, such as 500 km and 1000 km, were tested, and the sensitivity of these distance thresholds will be discussed briefly in chapter 3.
-Too strict of a distance threshold may generally overlap spatially and temporally for example, temporarily spaced too far away from one another at some intermediate time or timesToo relaxed of a distance threshold may cold pool with a TPV that does not overlap with the cold poolFor example, there may be situations in which there are multiple cold pools and TPVs located near one another, so too relaxed of a distance threshold may falsely associate a cold pool with nearby TPVs that do not overlap with the cold pool.
+Other distance thresholds between the centers of the TPVs and cold pools, such as 500 km and 1000 km, were tested, and the sensitivity of the results to these distance thresholds will be discussed briefly in chapter 3.
+Too strict of a distance threshold may result in a “miss” scenario in which a cold pool that generally overlaps spatially and temporally with a TPV is not identified to be associated with the TPV because for example, the cold pool and TPV are temporarily spaced too far away from one another at some intermediate time or times.
+Too relaxed of a distance threshold may result in a “false alarm” scenario in which a cold pool is identified to be associated with a TPV that does not overlap with the cold pool.
+For example, there may be situations in which there are multiple cold pools and TPVs located near one another, so too relaxed of a distance threshold may falsely associate a cold pool with nearby TPVs that do not overlap with the cold pool.

 2.5 Case Studies

 Illustrative CAOs that are clearly linked to well-defined cold pools associated with TPVs were chosen as case studies to illustrate important linkages between TPVs, cold pools, and CAOs.
-These illustrative CAOs are the 9–14 January 1982 CAO and 19–24 January 1985 CAO.
+These illustrative CAOs are the 9–14 January 1982 CAO and the 19–24 January 1985 CAO.
 Both CAOs led to significant and widespread societal impacts over the central and eastern U.S.